worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter FOUR: THE INVESTIGATION

-### January-March 1978
+**January-March 1978**
 Winter in Pasadena was mild—60s during the day, 40s at night.
-Sarah barely noticed.
+Liv barely noticed.
 She was living in the data.

 Her routine had become obsessive, even by her own standards.
 Work the midnight shift.
 Go home.
 Sleep three hours.
 Spend the afternoon at the Caltech library or at her kitchen table with her computer.
 Go back to work.
 Repeat.

 Julie finally moved out in January.
 "I can't live with this anymore," she said, packing her clothes.
 "You're not here even when you're here.
 You're always thinking about those machines.
 It's like living with a ghost."

-"I'm sorry," Sarah said, and meant it.
+"I'm sorry," Liv said, and meant it.
 But she also felt relieved.
 Now she could spread her work across the whole apartment.
 Transform the living room into a data analysis center.
 Fill notebooks without worrying about someone asking questions.

 She was mapping communication patterns.
 Every time V2 had a hiccup—signal degradation, data dropout, unusual telemetry—she checked what V1 was doing at exactly the same time.
 And vice versa.